onitu/onitu/docs/configuration.rst

   :what:
      This value restricts which type(s) of file should be accepted in this folder.
 Files not conforming to this value will never be read from or written to this folder.

-min-size, max-size
+file_size: min, max
   :values:
-     A numeric value with an optional multiplying sufix.
+     A dictionary containing two optional values, min and max.
+The values are numerical with an optional multiplying sufix.
 Metric prefixes (k, M, G, T, P)  and IEC prefixes (Ki, Mi, Gi, Ti, Pi) are accepted.
   :default:
-     If min-size is not specified there is no limit on how big a file in this folder must be.
-If max-siz is not specified there is no limit on how big a file in this folder can be.
+     If min is not specified there is no limit on how big a file in this folder must be.
+If max is not specified there is no limit on how big a file in this folder can be.
   :what:
      This value restricts which files should be accepted in this folder based on their size.
-Files not within the range specified by min-size and max-size will never be read from or written to this folder.
+Files not within the range specified by min and max will never be read from or written to this folder.

 blacklist, whitelist
   :values: